paul1956/CareLink/README.md

 Some data was filtered out because I could not see any use for it.
 You can turn off filters but performance will suffer.

 Try it out and send feedback.
-I plan on doing a better UI similar to what is provided on mobile phones with added functionality
+This update has a simple UI
 ![Same display](https://github.com/paul1956/CareLink/blob/master/Screenshot%202021-05-16%20050718.png?raw=true)